rust-unofficial/patterns/src/patterns/behavioural/RAII.md

 ## Discussion

-RAII is a useful pattern for ensuring resources are properly deallocated or finalised.
+ is a useful pattern for ensuring resources are properly deallocated or finalised.
 We can make use of the borrow checker in Rust to statically prevent errors stemming from using resources after finalisation takes place.

 The core aim of the borrow checker is to ensure that references to data do not outlive that data.
-The RAII guard pattern works because the guard object contains a reference to the underlying resource and only exposes such references.
+The  guard pattern works because the guard object contains a reference to the underlying resource and only exposes such references.
 Rust ensures that the guard cannot outlive the underlying resource and that references to the resource mediated by the guard cannot outlive the